-Kashmir killings: Army finds prima facie evidence against troops for misusing powers under AFSPA
+Shopian encounter: Army finds prima facie evidence against troops for misusing powers under AFSPA

 The accused personnel were also found in contravention of the do’s and don’ts of Chief of Army Staff as approved by the Supreme Court, the Army said in a statement.

-“The evidence collected by the inquiry has prima-facie indicated that the three unidentified terrorists killed in Operation Amshipora were Imtiyaz Ahmed, Abrar Ahmed and Mohd Ibrar, who hailed from Rajouri,” the statement said.
+“The evidence collected by the inquiry has prima-facie indicated that the three unidentified terrorists killed in Operation Amshipora were Imtiyaz Ahmed, Abrar Ahmed and Mohammad Ibrar, who hailed from Rajouri,” the statement said.
 “Their DNA report is awaited.”
 Their involvement with terrorism or related activities is under investigation by the police, it added.
 The Army also reiterated that it was committed to “ethical conduct of operations”.

 Earlier on August 9, the families of the suspected militants had gone to a local police post with a missing persons complaint, saying that they last spoke to their kin on July 17, a day before the encounter.
 The complaint was lodged on August 10.